Weather in Ilagan City, Isabela, Philippines

 Monday, August 13, 2012

-The New City of Ilagan
+The new city of Ilagan

 City Mayor Jay with a thumb up saying we are now a city.